ermoluk/Telegram-Bot-for-parsing-olx-and-otodom/README.md

 1. first you need to install all the necessary libraries

-   pip3 install requests
-   pip3 install pyTelegramBotAPI
+   pip install -r requirements.txt

-2. Insert your token
+2. Insert your token in setup.py

-   bot = TeleBot('Your token here')
+3. When rebooting the bot, everyone should start over with the /start command